 Uric acid buildup in the joints of the body leads to gout, a type of arthritis.
 Your body produces uric acid from purines that are found in certain foods, such as meat.
-If you or anyone in your family is at risk of gout or suffers from this condition, you can avoid certain foods and eat others to help control or stave off gout.
+If you or anyone in your family is at risk of gout or suffers from this condition, you can avoid certain foods and eat others to help control or stave off a gout attack.

 Low-fat dairy snacks, such as yogurt, may help reduce the risk of gout, according to the Mayo Clinic.
 Try eating one or two 8-ounce containers of yogurt each day to lower the incidence of gout.
 Choose plain yogurt as flavored yogurts tend to have a lot of extra sugar.
 Although the extra sugar may not make your gout worse, it does add extra calories.
 Foods high in fat do make gout worse so be sure to pick yogurt and other dairy products that are low in fat or contain no fat.